fredlcore/Robotan/Assembly Instructions.md

 7. If you need to flash the firmware via USB, you have to unplug the board and the Wemos first.
 This usually only applies to the first flashing process, because afterwards you can use the web-based flashing feature which is not affected by this.

+8. If you want to add the u-blox GPS  module, you can solder the pins one to one like this:
+VCC <-> 3V3
+GND <-> G
+TX <-> D7
+RX <-> D8 (used to configure the module, not yet supported)

-8. If you want to add the HC-05 Bluetooth module, you can solder the pins one to one (see image below):
+9. If you want to add the HC-05 Bluetooth module, you can solder the pins one to one like this (see also image below):
 5V <-> 5V
 GND <-> G
 TX <-> D4